elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/game_setup.md

 managed to make a ton of progress.
 And the good news is that now we can create games and add them to our platform with a relatively flexible approach.

-When creating new games, we'll add a new Elm file that contains the source code.
-Then, we update the brunch configuration to compile it.
+When creating new games, we'll add a new Elm file in the `assets/elm/src/Games` folder that contains the source code.
+Then, we update the Webpack configuration to compile it.
 Then, we embed the game in the `app.js` file, and the rest should be taken care of for us.

 Now that we have our platform running and a working configuration for games, we can finally dive into creating our first game in the next chapter!